sendahug/send-hug-frontend/README.md

 ## Hosting

-The project is hosted live on Heroku.
-You can view the live version [here](https://send-hug.herokuapp.com/).
+The project was hosted live on Heroku (we're currently looking at alternatives, due to Heroku removing their free tier).
 If you want to clone and host your own version, you can do so by using the following guide (the following commands are for Heroku, but they can be adjusted depending on your host):

   1. Create a Heroku account (skip this step if you already have an account).
   2. Install the Heroku command line interface.